qianyunfan/Obsidian-Vault/cs learn/graphics/basic/Learning Modern 3D Graphics Programming.md

 # Basic
 - Image is made up of 2D pixels(picture element).
 - 3D world into a 2D image of that world is called _rendering_.
-- There are several methods for rendering a 3D world.
-The process used by real-time graphics hardware, such as that found in your computer, involves a very great deal of fakery.
-This process is called _rasterization,_ and a rendering system that uses rasterization is called a _rasterizer._
+- Rasterization is a way to render.
+A rendering system that uses rasterization is called a _rasterizer._